ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Methodology

 \subsubsection{Loss function}

-In our analysis, we use \textit{heteroscedastic} (HS) loss function~\citep{Kendall_2017} which is given by
+In our analysis, we use \textit{heteroscedastic} (HS) loss function~\cite{Kendall_2017} which is given by

 where $n$ defines the number of targets which is four in our analysis.
-In equation~\ref{eqn:loss}, $y_q$ and $\hat{y}_q$ represent the predictions and targets respectively.
-Moreover, in this equation, $s_q$ is the log variances (i.e., $\ln\sigma_q^2$) corresponding to the predictions, where $\sigma_q$ denotes the aleatoric uncertainty of prediction.
-Using this special type of loss function, we obtain the uncertainties (i.e., aleatoric uncertainty) corresponding to each predictions.
-Therefore, the output layer of ParamANN contains eight neurons, in which first four neurons estimate the values of the cosmological parameters and rest of them evaluate the uncertainties corresponding to these parameters.
+In equation~\eref{eqn:loss}, $y_q$ and $\hat{y}_q$ represent the predictions and targets respectively.
+Moreover, in this equation, $s_q$ is the log variances ($\ln\sigma_q^2$) corresponding to the predictions, where $\sigma_q$ denotes the aleatoric uncertainty of the prediction.
+Using this special type of loss function, we obtain the uncertainties (i.e., aleatoric uncertainty) corresponding to each prediction.
+Therefore, the output layer of ParamANN contains eight neurons, in which first four neurons estimate the values of the cosmological parameters and the rest of them evaluate the uncertainties corresponding to these parameters.

-This HS loss function is equivalent to the negative log-likelihood function which is commonly utilized in the traditional approaches for cosmological analysis.
-Similar to the usual likelihood method, ParamANN minimizes the HS loss function by comparing the predictions with targets.
-Therefore, the uncertainty measurements of predicted parameters provided by this loss function are equivalent to the maximum-likelihood estimates of the cosmological parameters in the case of a traditional method.
+This HS loss function resembles the negative log-likelihood function which is commonly utilized in the traditional approaches for cosmological parameter estimation, e.g. MCMC method.
+In spite of this, there is a fundamental difference between the optimization method used in the neural network approach and the likelihood approaches.
+The Bayesian likelihood function essentially minimizes the noise variance by employing the appropriate likelihood function (which may be Gaussian) to find the best-fit parameter values given the observed data.
+The loss function used in neural network can not be interpreted as the likelihood function since it represents the difference between the target and prediction based upon training data.
+The neural network approach in this context is therefore an example of likelihood-free inference~\cite{Alsing_2018}.
+We demonstrate that using DA Hubble data both the neural network and traditional MCMC approach produce equivalent results.
+This emphasizes the complementarity of the two methods.